What is Sarriball? How Chelsea's tactics have changed after Antonio Conte era

 Napoli, last season, showed incredible attacking football and pushed Juventus as title challengers right to the very wire – finishing the season just four points behind the eventual winners.

-The Italian side emerged from the campaign with more shots on target, chances created and passes but it was, ultimately, their inexperience that pulled them short.
-Juventus' veteran status in winning the Serie A – last season's win was their seventh successive victory in a row – was Sarri's downfall.
+The Serie A side emerged from the campaign with more shots on target, chances created and passes but it was, ultimately, their inexperience that pulled them short.
+Juventus' veteran status in winning the Scudetto – last season's win was their seventh successive victory in a row – was Sarri's downfall.

 Sarri also prefers to deploy his attack from the left flank, his players on that side in control of ball possession while his players based on the right-hand side of the pitch mirror their movements.